s0s1-team/ctf/rhme3/rehints.md

 > You can add this information in IDA cfg file for AVR processor, but due to some internal bug peripheral addresses is displayed with 0x20 offset.

-Since all challanges were built using *avr-gcc* [avr-libc](https://github.com/vancegroup-mirrors/avr-libc/tree/master/avr-libc) source code will be helpful.
+Since all challanges were built using *avr-gcc* [avr-libc](https://github.com/vancegroup-mirrors/avr-libc/tree/master/avr-libc) source codes will be helpful.

 > Unfortunately IDA flair engine currently doesn't support AVR assembler and all libc functions matching should be done using your eyes.